ToucanToco/weaverbird/docs/_docs/user-interface/filter.md

 - `Must...`: a comparison operator (equal, not equal etc.)

-- Then you can enter a value to be compared to.
-For `be one of` and `not be one of` comparison operators, you can enter several values
+- Then you can enter value(s) to be compared to.
+For `be one of` and `not be one of` operators, you can enter several values.
+For the `be null` and `not be null` operators, you do not need to enter any value as it is a comparison aginst `null` values.

 - `Add condition`: use this button if you need to add a new condition line.
 The retained rows will be those match every condition (logical `and`)